RomanKosobrodov/RomanKosobrodov.github.io/_posts/2016-09-18-member-function-to-function-pointer.markdown

 Sad as it is but this conversion seems impossible in C++.

 And how did I go about solving my optimisation problem with MKL?
-The usual C++ way - I wrote more code!
+The old-school way - I wrote more code!